 Regardless of who sends your online survey, ensure it’s consistent with your company’s branding.

 Quality check your survey data

-All data should be checked and double checked to ensure accuracy.
-Before you even send out the survey, you should take the survey yourself and make sure there are no errors and it’s easy to understand.
-Also, take it on multiple devices and make sure there’s a consistent experience on all devices and it works.
+Before you send the online survey, take the survey yourself and make sure there are no errors.
+Complete the survey on multiple devices and make sure everything functions as it should.
 After you’ve gathered your data, review the results output and make sure everything is accurate.